-- County Rank The rank of the county by unemployed percent of civilian labor force.
+- Unemployment Rate The unemployment rate represents the average annual number of unemployed persons as a percent of the labor force. - County Rank The rank of the county by unemployed percent of civilian labor force.
 A rank of 1 indicates the highest percent.
+Ties may exist.

-Median Household Income, 1999 Median total money income received by all persons who occupy an individual housing unit.
+Median Household Income, 2001 Median total money income received by all persons who occupy an individual housing unit.
 The median is the value that divides a series of numbers arranged in order of magnitude, so that one-half of all observations lie above it and one-half lie below it.
-[Data by Area Development District were not available (NA).]
+[Data by Area Development District were not available (N/A).]

 - County Rank The rank of the county by median household income.
 A rank of 1 indicates the highest median income.
+Ties may exist.

-Total WIC Recipients - Number Number of persons served in December 2000 by the Kentucky Women, Infants, and Children Program
+Total WIC Recipients - Number Number of persons served in December 2001 by the Kentucky Women, Infants, and Children (WIC) Program.

-- Percent of Eligible Population [(Number of WIC recipients) / (population of children under 6 and women aged 15-44)] x 100.
-(This statistic should not be confused with the "% served" in the "Potentially Eligible Population Served by County" report prepared each month by the WIC Program, which is based on a different definition of the eligible population and less recent population data.)
+- Percent of Total Population [(Number of WIC recipients) / (total population)] x 100.
+(This statistic should not be compared to the "percent of eligible population" in previous editions of the profiles.)